eric-brechemier/masteringid-horizon/820-STORYBOARD2.md

 The storyboard highlights the instructional events involved in the tests that we designed to train Horizon workforce to fight phishing on the go.

-You may notice that their order is atypical:
+You may notice that the first instructional events (attracting attention, stating the objective, recalling prerequisites) are not performed for each individual learner, but at the level of the organization as a whole, through posters and a select group of learning champions.

+Then for the phishing practice targeting individual volunteers and employees, the order of instructional events is atypical:

   * **Before: Instructional Phishing Email**
-    - 9\.
-Generalization and Spaced Reviews,
     - 4\.
 Plain Stimulus, *Without* Emphasis,
     - 8\.
 Assessment
+    - 9\.
+Generalization and Spaced Reviews,

-  * **After: Instructional Scam**
+  * **After: (Only when Failing the Test) Instructional Scam**
     - 1\.
 Attracting Attention,
     - 7\.
 Close Feedback,
     - 2\.
 Statement of Performance Objective.